hbrouwer/mesh/README.md

 implemented through [OpenMP](https://www.openmp.org/), and controlled with its [environment variables](https://www.openmp.org/spec-html/5.0/openmpch6.html).
-For example, the following limits the number of threads, and enables automatic
+For example, the following limits the number of threads to `2`, and enables `auto` scheduling:
-scheduling:

 ```
 $ OMP_NUM_THREADS=2 OMP_SCHEDULE=auto ./mesh